ibm-cloud-docs/Cloudant/guides/replication_guide.md

 In addition,
 the {{site.data.keyword.cloudant_short_notm}} account's [`/_active_tasks` endpoint](/docs/services/Cloudant?topic=cloudant-active-tasks#active-tasks) can be used to see replication work as it progresses.

-*Example of using HTTP to monitor a replication process:*
+### Example of using HTTP to monitor a replication process

 ```http
 GET /_replicator/weekly_backup HTTP/1.1